 A prescription from your provider is required for CGM.
 Your diabetes care team may offer insight regarding your individual insurance coverage based on their experience using CGM in diabetes patient care.
 Fortunately, due to the improvement in the technology, the reliability of the information and the ease of use, more and more insurers are offering coverage for the various CGM systems (i.e. Medtronic, Abbott, and/or Dexcom).
 If you are interested in learning more, consult with your commercial insurer about the qualifications and coverage for CGM.
 If you have Medicare, coverage of CGM system supplies and accessories is available when the beneficiary uses an approved Abbott or Dexcom product with a receiver classified as durable medical equipment.
 Additionally, you must have Type 1 or Type 2 diabetes, be checking blood glucose at home at least four times daily, be on three or more insulin injections or use an insulin pump, and require frequent adjustments to your diabetes regimen.
 If you are a Medicare beneficiary, you may want to call 1-800-MEDICARE or visit dexcom.com/medicare-coverage/faqs/medicare and and freestylelibre.myehcs.com/medicare for more information.

 In any case, be sure and ask about deductibles and copays and how that applies to CGM coverage as well as ongoing coverage for CGM supplies.
-Keep in mind that your CGM sensor will need to be replaced every three to 14 days depending on the model with the exception of the implantable sensor (Senseonics), which should be replaced every 90 days.
+Keep in mind that your CGM sensor will need to be replaced every seven to 14 days depending on the model with the exception of the implantable sensor (Senseonics), which should be replaced every 90 days.